🕒 15 min read · 📝 2990 words

 |---|---|---|

-| Obedience | Witnesses alive and empowered | Faithfulness; covenant confirmed |
+| Obedience First Half of Week | Witnesses alive and empowered | Faithfulness; covenant confirmed |

-| Discipline | Witnesses were killed, resulting in spiritual death, and their testimony was silenced | They willfully sin when the sacrifice ceases Heb 10:26), and divine discipline begins |
+| Discipline Second Half of Week | Witnesses were killed, resulting in spiritual death, and their testimony was silenced | They willfully sin when the sacrifice ceases Heb 10:26), and divine discipline begins |

-| Restoration | Witnesses raised and vindicated | Renewed obedience; deeper conformity to Christ |
+| Restoration | Witnesses raised and Restored | Renewed obedience; deeper conformity to Christ |

 The witnesses illustrate the inner covenant dynamics of the 70th Week.

-4. Ezekiel 36:11 and the Restoration Phase of the 70th Week
+4. Ezekiel 36:11 the Restoration Phase of the 70th Week

 “Better Than Your Beginnings”